- How to access 3D animals & objects

 Here's what this process looks like on a step-by-step basis:

-- Search for a supported 3D animal/object (we're using "cat" for this example).
+2. Search for a supported 3D animal or object (we're using "cat" for this example).

 This page allows you to view the 3D object with the full ability to resize and move it.
 If you tap the View in your space button, you can even view it right in your home using augmented reality (we'll dive more into that later on).

-- When viewing a 3D animal/object in Object view, tap View in your space.
+1. When viewing a 3D animal or object in Object view, tap View in your space.

-To change the orientation of the animal to see the backside and tail of a cute French bulldog, for example, hold one finger on the animal/object and rotate it with another.
-You don't get the same 360-degree ability to view things like the underside or top of a duck as you would in Object view, but you can turn the animal around so it's facing different directions.
+To change the animal's orientation to see the backside and tail of a cute French bulldog, for example, hold one finger on the animal/object and rotate it with another.
+You don't get the same 360-degree ability to view things like the underside or top of a duck as you would in Object view, but you can turn the animal around, so it's facing different directions.

 What is object blending and how do you use it?

 Object blending is a feature available on Android devices that allows the animal to better blend into your real world.
-It allows the 3D objects to sense the world around them and adapt to the room/area they're in accordingly.
+It will enable the 3D objects to sense the world around them and adapt to the room/area they're in accordingly.

-It's a neat way to make it look like a snake is hiding behind the couch, for example, more realistically displaying only the parts of the reptile that would be visible if it were actually real.
+It's a neat way to make it look like a snake is hiding behind the couch, for example, more realistically displaying only the reptile parts that would be visible if it were actually real.

 It's easy to use object blending.
 When in AR view, you'll see a small circle icon on the top-right with one half that's shaded and one clear.
 Simply tap that to turn object blending on and off.
-You need to get up close to the animal for it to work properly, and it takes a few seconds for the image to start fading out and blend in nicely.
+Of course, you need to get up close to the animal for it to work correctly, and it takes a few seconds for the image to start fading out and blend in nicely.
 But once it's set perfectly, you can snap a photo to send to friends and family for a good laugh, and kids can have loads of fun playing around with it.

-Google's 3D Animals actually work on a wide number of devices, including both Android and iOS smartphones and tablets.
+Google's 3D animals and objects work on many devices, including Android and iOS smartphones and tablets.

 For Android, it must be an Android device or tablet with Android 7.0 or higher with the Google Play Store pre-installed.